Electricity Supply (Meters) Act 1936

 The Electricity Supply (Meters) Act 1936 (26 Geo.
-5 and 1 Edw.
-8 c.
-20) is an Act of the Parliament of the United Kingdom which regulated the provision and examination of electricity meters used by authorised electricity undertakings.
-It placed duties on the Electricity Commissioners to appoint Meter Examiners to examine and certify meters; and on electricity undertakings to supply and maintain apparatus to examine, test and regulate meters.
-The Act established that meters already in use on the Appointed Day (1 July 1938) be deemed as proper meters to measure the supply of electricity.
+5 & 1 Edw.
+8. c.
+20) is an act of the Parliament of the United Kingdom which regulated the provision and examination of electricity meters used by authorised electricity undertakings.
+It placed duties on the Electricity Commissioners to appoint meter examiners to examine and certify meters; and on electricity undertakings to supply and maintain apparatus to examine, test and regulate meters.
+The Act established that meters already in use on the appointed day (1 July 1938) be deemed as proper meters to measure the supply of electricity.

 Background

-In July 1935 a Judgement in the Court of Appeal was given in the case of Joseph v.
+In July 1935 a judgment in the Court of Appeal was given in the case of Joseph v.
 East Ham Corporation.
 The case arose from a dispute between the corporation and a consumer concerning the amount of electricity consumed.
 The consumer declined to pay the full account and claimed the electricity meter must have registered the wrong amount.
-The Corporation cut off the electricity supply; but the consumer issued a writ claiming an injunction against the corporation.
-This was heard in the County Court which ruled there was a bona fide dispute and the corporation had wrongly cut off the supply.
+The corporation cut off the electricity supply; but the consumer issued a writ claiming an injunction against the corporation.
+This was heard in the county court which ruled there was a bona fide dispute and the corporation had wrongly cut off the supply.

-The Corporation appealed to the Court of Appeal which held that an Electricity Inspector had never been appointed by East Ham Corporation; it followed that the consumer's electricity meter was not certified and it was not possible for the corporation to say that there was a sum due for the electricity consumed.
+The corporation appealed to the Court of Appeal which held that an electricity inspector had never been appointed by East Ham Corporation; it followed that the consumer's electricity meter was not certified and it was not possible for the corporation to say that there was a sum due for the electricity consumed.
 The Court of Appeal held that the corporation had no right to cut off the supply and dismissed the appeal.

-To regularise this position, which applied nationally, the Electricity Commissioners considered the steps that would need to be taken to appoint Electricity Inspectors to certify meters.
-The Commissioners deliberations were pre-empted by the Electricity Associations which introduced a Private Members Bill into the House of Commons in February 1936 to regulate the appointment of Inspectors to examine and certify meters.
+To regularise this position, which applied nationally, the Electricity Commissioners considered the steps that would need to be taken to appoint electricity inspectors to certify meters.
+The commissioners' deliberations were pre-empted by the electricity associations which introduced a private members bill into the House of Commons in February 1936 to regulate the appointment of inspectors to examine and certify meters.

 Electricity Supply (Meters) Act 1936

-The Electricity Supply (Meters) Act 1936 (26 Geo.
-5 and 1 Edw.
-8 c.
-20) received Royal Assent on 29 May 1936.
+The Electricity Supply (Meters) Act 1936 received royal assent on 29 May 1936.